-In November 2013, AI invested US\$4.0 million (₱175.9 million) convertible notes in Prople Limited.
-In August 2015 and February 2016, AI purchased Tranche C notes of Prople Limited amounting to US\$0.5 million (₱22.6 million) and US\$0.2 million (₱10.6 million), respectively.
+In November 2013, AI invested US\$4.0 million (P175.9 million) convertible notes in Prople Limited.
+In August 2015 and February 2016, AI purchased Tranche C notes of Prople Limited amounting to US\$0.5 million (P22.6 million) and US\$0.2 million (P10.6 million), respectively.
 These notes are convertible at the option of the holder into common shares of Prople Limited.
-The interest is 5% for the first three years and if not converted on the third anniversary of closing date (i.e., November 18, 2016, the conversion date), the interest will be the prevailing five-year US Dollar Republic of the Philippines (ROP) plus 400 basis points or 7%, whichever is higher for the next two years.

-In February 2016, Al converted the notes to equity, giving Al a 32% equity stake and a significant influence over Prople Limited.
+The interest is 5% for the first three years and if not converted on the third anniversary of closing date (i.e., November 18, 2016, the conversion date), the interest will be the prevailing five year US Dollar Republic of the Philippine (ROP) plus 400 basis points or 7%, whichever is higher for the next two years.
+In Feburary 2016, AI converted the notes to equity, giving AI a 32% equity stake and a significant influence over Prople Limited.

-In 2016 and 2015, Al provided impairment loss on its investment in Prople amounting to \$\bar{P}\$10.6 million [presented under "Equity in net earnings (losses) - net" in the consolidated statement of income] and \$\bar{P}\$197.9 million (see Note 22), respectively.
+In 2016 and 2015, AI provided impairment loss on its investment in Prople amounting to P10.6 million and P197.9 million, respectively (see Note 22).

-As of December 31, 2016 and 2015, the net carrying value of Al's investment in Prople presented under investments in equity and AFS investments, respectively, amounted to nil.
+As of December 31, 2016 and 2015, the net carrying value of AI's investment in Prople presented under investments in equity and AFS investments, respectively, amounted to nil.